Epein5/Pothole-Detection-and-Reporting-System/README.md

 8. To move the images and labels from one folder to another it is recommended to use 'locationchanger.py' as it moves all the labels as well as images in a go rather then CtrlX CrtlV

+Keep the datasets  in this format
+      Main Dir
+            |---Datasets
+                     |----Train
+                     |       |---Images
+                     |       |---Lables
+                     |
+                     |----Test
+                     |      | ---Images
+                     |      | ---Lables
+                     |
+                     |----Valid
+                     |     | ---Images
+                     |     | ---Lables
+                     |
+                     |----data.yaml

 # Note : This proess plays a vital role as any mistakes may casue the training process to be uncessful(cause errors)
-   - So make sure that for every images there is a .txt file with the same name containg the correct labels
+# So make sure that for every images there is a .txt file with the same name containg the correct labels and the path is correct in data.yaml file

+# TRAIN THE MODEL